GROG/ansible-role-sudo/README.md

 | `nologoutput` | NOLOG_OUTPUT flag | no       | `no`    |
 | `logoutput`   | LOG_OUTPUT flag   | no       | `no`    |

-You can provide these attributes in a list if a user needs multiple entries.
+You can provide these attributes in a list if a user/group needs multiple entries.

 ###### Example `sudo_list`